kevinhryang/LHL-ModellingProject/README.md

 ## Challenges
 - Time was the main constraint, as there were so many other pieces of data that could've been taken from the apis but I didn't have enough time to appropriately process them.
-- Joining the data was a challenge, given that the names and coordinates were often slightly different
+- Joining the data was a challenge, given that the names and coordinates were often slightly different.
+Latter portions of the project suffered from time sunk into joining

 ## Future Goals
 - Normalize/standardize the data